-Koreans are very family-orientated.
+Koreans are very family-oriented.
 Family members are very loyal to each other and dedicated to maintaining their nexus (characteristic of societies).
 In some traditional/rural social circles, families can be so defining that they are perceived as having a collective .
 Therefore, the act of an individual can impact the perception of the entire family by others.

 Traditionally, Korean family were defined by the Confucian organisation of relationships, which emphasised authority.
 Under this family model, a husband/father was to exhibit dominance and kindness to his wife in return for obedience and love.
 Likewise, he would show guidance and protection to his children and receive , respect and obedience.
 Many families would uphold him as the ultimate decision-maker.